-The project was launched in 2010 at the Salone del Gusto and Terra Madre in Turin.
+The program was launched in 2010 at the Salone del Gusto and Terra Madre in Turin.

 The Slow Food network immediately began mobilizing itself in Africa and the rest of the world.
 In Africa, the Slow Food convivia and Terra Madre communities responded to the initiative by submitting the details of schools, communities and families interested in participating.
 Elsewhere in the world, Slow Food convivia, individual citizens, businesses and other groups began raising funds to support the project.